Oil pipeline protesters unfurl huge banner at Vikings game

 - Sure, Alabama is better, but Huskies still could have won | Matt Calkins

+U.S. Bank Stadium operator SMG released a statement saying the two Minneapolis protesters apparently climbed over a guard rail to access the ridge truss.
+Police spoke with them from a catwalk in attempt to get them to stop, and by the fourth quarter about a half-dozen police and firefighters in rappelling gear were on the truss waiting to remove the pair.

+But the protesters willingly climbed up their ropes as soon as the game was over.
+After speaking with authorities, they climbed down the stairs toward the concourse while being booed by a handful of fans who stayed to watch.

-Vikings spokesman Lester Bagley says the team’s only concern is about the “safety of our fans and guests.”
+Vikings spokesman Lester Bagley said the team’s only concern is about the “safety of our fans and guests.”

 Protesters say U.S. Bank has extended a large credit line to Energy Transfer Partners.
 U.S. Bank spokesman Dana Ripley declined comment.